 How do I apply?

-If you have received an offer on a course participating in MDAS then you will be contacted by your Academic School (the department that ‘owns’ your degree programme) with information on how to sign up to take part in the scheme.
+If you have received an offer on a course participating in MDAS then your Academic School (the department that ‘owns’ your degree programme) might wait until you respond (by making your University of Manchester course your firm choice) to then contact you with information on how to sign up to take part in the scheme.
 Depending on the course you have applied for, your Academic School should be in contact with you either at the beginning of April or the end of May.

 - Permanently reside in the UK;

-- Live in an area with low progression into higher education, or postcode that is indicated as a less advantaged neighbourhood;
+- Live in an area with low progression to higher education, or is indicated as a less advantaged neighbourhood;

-- Select a University of Manchester MDAS course as your Firm choice;
+- Select a University of Manchester course participating in MDAS as your ‘Firm’ choice (see a list here);

-- Be available to complete online work from the end of June through to the beginning of August 2020.
+- Be available to complete online work from late April to the beginning of August 2023.

 Find out more